ballerina-platform/ballerina-dev-website/learn/guides/graphql-tool.md

   - /learn/graphql-tool
 ---

 GraphQL schemas for a service are now most often specified using what’s known as the GraphQL SDL (schema definition language).
 It is also sometimes referred to as just GraphQL schema language.
-Ballerina GraphQL tooling will make it easy for you to generate a client in Ballerina given the GraphQL schema (SDL) and GraphQL queries.
+Ballerina GraphQL tool will make it easy for you to generate a client in Ballerina given the GraphQL schema (SDL) and GraphQL queries.
 You can generate multiple clients in Ballerina for multiple GraphQL documents for a given GraphQL SDL.
 It also enables you to generate multiple Ballerina modules for multiple GraphQL projects to work with different GraphQL APIs.

-The Ballerina GraphQL tooling support provides the following capabilities.
+The Ballerina GraphQL tool support provides the following capabilities.

 > **Prerequisites:** Install the [GraphQL Foundation VSCode plugin](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql) and the latest [Ballerina Swan Lake distribution](https://ballerina.io/downloads/).